bluesky/databroker/doc/source/configuration.rst

 sources.

-This configuration can be done in Python --- typically using a startup file in an IPython profile so that they don't need to be typed every time.
+This configuration can be done in Python --- typically using a startup file in an IPython profile so that it doesn't need to be typed every time.
 Alternatively, the configuration can be specified in files or environment variables.
 The file- or environment-based approach is less customizable, so by default we recommend using a Python script.